CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-to-organise-the-pairs-for-the-next-module/readme.md

 skills:
   - Professional Basics
 objectives:
-  - Divide the group in pairs considering people's availability using Google sheet
+  - Share availability with others using a spreadsheet
 time: 15
 prep: One trainee must volunteer to create a new tab on the existing Google sheet.
 introduction: >-